blomqvist/thesis/planning/planning_eng.md

 is important that all existing options is handled properly.
 This will imply a reduction in time needed to develop new features.

-A graphical interface is desired in order to simplify the administration of options without the need of deep programming knowledge.
+A graphical interface is desired to simplify the administration of options without the need of deep programming knowledge.
 A _PLC representation_ would give the user a good overview of active options and also the possibility to customize parameters.
-It is also important that the options handling is secure in a way that ensures that no unauthorized may tamper with it.
+It is also important that the options handling is secure in a way that ensures that no unauthorized can tamper with it.

 The long term goal is to incorporate the possibility to customize into  the standard software.
 There is no significant market value in the options